 Source: Interview in 2003 with Mary Reitz at age 102; she lived to be almost 104.

-UPDATE: As of summer 2017 the “farm-style” house at 7545 45th Ave NE has been torn down.
-The lot is to be subdivided and large new city-style houses will be built.
+UPDATE: In the summer of 2017 the “farm-style” house at 7545 45th Ave NE was torn down.
+The lot was subdivided and large new city-style houses were built.
 Farewell to a Farm Life in Wedgwood.